-The flora and fauna on the Isle of Mull, of interest to specialists and amateurs alike.
-From mid May through to July a wide variety of orchids are in full bloom.
-Species to be seen include: Fragrant Orchid, Northern Marsh Orchid, Common Spotted Orchid, Heath Spotted Orchid, Early Purple Orchid, Greater and Lesser Butterfly Orchids, and more.
+The flora and fauna on the Isle of Mull, are of interest to specialists and amateurs alike.
+From mid-May through to July a wide variety of orchids are in full bloom.
+Species to be seen include Fragrant Orchids, Northern Marsh Orchids, Common Spotted Orchids, Heath Spotted Orchids, Early Purple Orchids, Greater and Lesser Butterfly Orchids, and more.

 The earliest of many varieties of wild orchids which we have on Mull, the Narrow-leaved Helleborine is a rare woodland orchid now growing in great numbers in the Calgary ‘Art in Nature’ woodland walk and the Heath spotted orchid grows widely on the moors and boggy ground on Mull.